-Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
+Shop TODAY is editorially independent.
+Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
+Items are sold by retailer, not TODAY.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-Why is sunscreen important?
+Why is sunscreen important for darker skin tones?

-"UV exposure can increase risk for discoloration and fine lines and wrinkles, and can increase risk for skin cancer, even in dark skin," Dr. King added.
+"UV exposure can increase risk for discoloration and fine lines and wrinkles, and can increase risk for skin cancer, even in dark skin," King added.

-What's the difference between different sunscreens?
+What's the difference between physical and chemical sunscreen?